collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 * The code in the local clone does not automatically update with the change, and vice versa.

+Meanwhile, you keep the master branch and other branches up-to-date by merging in update.
 -->

 Keep master branch up-to-date